fun-with-serverless/pytest-lambda-workshop/docs/part1/part1.md

 sam build
 ```

+!!! note

+    If you are using a shared AWS environment, it is recommended that you change the default stack name to avoid conflicts with others participating in the same workshop.
+Simply use `sam deploy --stack-name crisis-at-the-concert-${USER}`.

 Once the build is successful, deploy the application:
 ```
 sam deploy
 ```

-!!! note

-    If you are using a shared AWS environment, it is recommended that you change the default stack name to avoid conflicts with others participating in the same workshop.
-Simply use `sam build --stack-name crisis-at-the-concert-${USER}`.

 After a few minutes, your application should be deployed, and you'll see output similar to this: